 The only concerns here are personal safety.
 Consider meeting somewhere public to make the transaction—the parking lot of a public park or an easy-to-find spot downtown will often do the trick.

 I remember reading about one seller conducting her cash sales in a police station parking lot.
 While not all police stations would be okay with this, it never hurts to ask yours.
-It’s hard to think of a safer place to do business.

 eBay Buyer Wants to Pay Later